javfg/cvgen/README.md

 The final aim of this application is to help in the writing of the CV, and then generating a PDF from it by printing the result into a PDF from the browser.

-You can either hosting it or use it locally.
+You can either serve a web or use it locally to get your PDFs.

 To host it locally, you only need to install GatsbyJS and run it: